ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/nme-blader-runner-blu-ray-vinyl-prize.markdown

 disable-form: false
 is_promoted: false
 has_entry_page: true
-title: "Win a copy of Blade Runner 2049 on Blu-ray™  and a Vinyl soundtrack"
+title: "Win a copy of Blade Runner 2049 on Blu-ray™ and a Vinyl soundtrack of the\
+  \ movie"
 competition-description: "Calling all Ryan Gosling and Ana de Armas lovers.
 To celebrate\
   \ the Blu-ray™ release of the 8 BAFTA nominations and Academy Award®-nominated director\
   \ Denis Villeneuve, Blade Runner 2049 — we’ve got in our hands the official Blu-ray™\
   and a fantastic Vinyl soundtrack of the movie for one lucky NME reader to win.
 Featuring\
   \ exclusive bonus content such as behind-the-scenes action, prologues…and many more!\r\
   \n\r\n<br/>Sounds good?
 You know what to do…"
-hero-header: "Win a copy of Blade Runner 2049 on Blu-ray™and a Vinyl soundtrack"
+hero-header: "Win a copy of Blade Runner 2049 on Blu-ray™and a Vinyl soundtrack of\
+  \ the movie"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-0ddce3ab-71bf-45c9-a846-c6ed7044719a.jpg"
 logo-left-href: "http://nme.com/"